cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 Even if you're not a technical contributor, there are still many ways you can contribute to open source.
 Here are some of the key skills you'll need:

-**Documentation:** Most open-source projects have documentation that needs to be written and maintained.
+**Documentation:** Most open source projects have documentation that needs to be written and maintained.
 If interested in writing, you can contribute by writing documentation, tutorials, or blog posts.

 **Design:** If you're a designer, you can contribute to open source by creating graphics, logos, or improving the website

-**Translation:** Many open-source projects are used by people worldwide.
+**Translation:** Many open source projects are used by people worldwide.
 You can contribute by translating the project's documentation or user interface if you're fluent in multiple languages.

 Regardless of your skills or background, there are many ways to contribute to open source.
 The key is to find a project that aligns with your interests and skill level and to start small.
 Remember to read the documentation carefully and to collaborate with other contributors.

 ### Understanding Git, Pull Requests, and Issues

 For both technical and non-technical contributors, it's crucial to understand Git, pull requests, and issues, even if you are not yet familiar with them.
-These tools are used in most open-source projects to manage contributions and track changes in the code and documents.
+These tools are used in most open source projects to manage contributions and track changes in the code and documents.

 Here's a brief overview of each: